airbnb/javascript/packages/eslint-config-airbnb/README.md

 ### eslint-config-airbnb

 Our default export contains all of our ESLint rules, including EcmaScript 6+ and React.
-It requires `eslint`, `babel-eslint`, and `eslint-plugin-react`.
+It requires `eslint` and `eslint-plugin-react`.

-1. `npm install --save-dev eslint-config-airbnb babel-eslint eslint-plugin-react eslint`
+1. `npm install --save-dev eslint-config-airbnb eslint-plugin-react eslint`
 2. add `"extends": "airbnb"` to your .eslintrc

 ### eslint-config-airbnb/base

 Lints ES6+ but does not lint React.
-Requires `eslint` and `babel-eslint`.
+Requires `eslint`.

-1. `npm install --save-dev eslint-config-airbnb babel-eslint eslint`
+1. `npm install --save-dev eslint-config-airbnb eslint`
 2. add `"extends": "airbnb/base"` to your .eslintrc

 ### eslint-config-airbnb/legacy